Megan-J/Megan-J/README.md

 # Hi, I'm Megan! 😁

 I'm a software developer that loves to explore.
-I'm currently working to learn C to understand operating systems.
 I strive to take advantage of every opportunity I'm given to learn the world of computing!

 #